dg-2805/C-Programming/readme.txt

-This is a programming folder.
+This is a  C programming folder. <br> All basic DSA questions.